rtk-rnjn/google-cli-search/README.md

 # google-cli-search

 A simple command line tool to search google from the terminal.
 Made with Python and the Google Search API.
-Please don't just me, I just made it for fun.
+Please don't judge me, I just made it for fun.
 Also, I didn't tested on windows, so if you are using windows and found a bug, please open an issue.

 ## Installation and Usage